 To put it all together: XRP Ledger is a public ledger, what anyone can use.
 If you go to buy XRP tokens and send them to your XRP wallet, you’ll be using the XRP Ledger.
 Ripple is naturally developing XRPL as well and it supports several other entities, which are building on top of that.

-XRP is a pretty unique cryptocurrency in considering how people know more about Ripple’s banking solutions than the actual XRP Ledger.
-It’s been also very confusing due to the name Ripple being in the center of everything.
+XRP is a pretty unique cryptocurrency considering that people know more about Ripple’s banking solutions than the actual XRP Ledger.
+It’s also very confusing due to the name Ripple in the center of everything.
 At least the XRP token is now called just XRP to make things clearer.

 The RippleNet has been used as a shilling device for years.
 If a new bank has joined the network, you’ve seen XRP shills to activate in the social media.
 The truth is, however, that the XRP token has been barely involved at all in this sector.

 So, what is RippleNet?
 It is simply a closed payment network Ripple has built for banks.
 These financial institutions don’t want to operate in the same open & public network as average XRP investors.

 Ripple’s vision is to build a solution to the new internet-of-value environment the world is entering right now.
 In practice, they want to solve the issues of the legacy banking systems.
 What are these issues, then?

 Ripple CEO Brad Garlinghouse has often used the following example.
 “If you want to move 10.000 dollars from New York to London, the fastest way is to put it into your luggage and fly it there.”